KevinM2k/coinbase-trader/README.md

 **Automatic Balance Protection:**
 - Bot automatically detects your full available balance
-- Places stop orders for ALL your coins
+- Places stop order for ALL your coins
-- Example: You have 5,000 MON → All 5,000 MON protected with stops
+- Example: You have 5,000 MON → All 5,000 MON protected with trailing stop

 **Key Benefits:**
-- ✓ Orders are visible in Coinbase UI
+- ✓ Order is visible in Coinbase UI
-- ✓ Orders execute even if bot crashes or internet drops
+- ✓ Order executes even if bot crashes or internet drops
-- ✓ No need to keep bot running 24/7 for protection
+- ✓ No need to keep bot running 24/7 for protection (order stays active)
-- ✓ Can manually manage orders in Coinbase if needed
+- ✓ Can manually manage order in Coinbase if needed
 - ✓ Bot only needs "trade" permission, not "transfer" or "withdraw"

 **When price increases by your threshold (e.g., 3%):**
 1. Bot cancels old trailing stop order
+2. Waits 2 seconds for balance to be released
-2. Bot places new trailing stop order at higher price
+3. Places new trailing stop order at higher price (with retry logic)
-3. You're protected with updated stops on Coinbase
+4. You're protected with updated stop on Coinbase

+**Why only one stop order?**
+- Coinbase places a hold on your balance when a stop order is active
+- You cannot have multiple stop orders on the same coin balance
+- Single trailing stop provides protection while allowing profit locking

 ### During Trading

 The bot displays:
 ```
 [2025-11-24 14:05:23] Poll #42
-  Current Price: $0.0285 (+14.00%)
+  Current Price: $0.0320 (+6.31%)
-  Trailing Stop: $0.0271
+  Trailing Stop: $0.0272
-  Emergency Stop: $0.0200
-  Distance to Trailing Stop: $0.0014 (4.91%)
+  Distance to Trailing Stop: $0.0048 (15.00%)
-  Highest Price Since Last Update: $0.0285
+  Highest Price Since Last Update: $0.0320
 ```

 When the trailing stop updates, you'll see:
 ```
 >>> STOP-LOSS UPDATE TRIGGERED!
-Price increased by 5.12%
+Price increased by 3.12%
->>> Old Stop: $0.0271 -> New Stop: $0.0285
+>>> Old Stop: $0.0256 -> New Stop: $0.0272
->>> Stop raised by $0.0014
+>>> Stop raised by $0.0016

+Canceling old trailing stop order...
+✓ Cancelled order 1234-5678-abcd
+✓ Placed trailing stop-loss order on Coinbase
+✓ Order ID: 5678-9012-efgh
-✓ New trailing stop active at $0.0285
+✓ New trailing stop active at $0.0272
 ```

 ### Stop the Bot